zorael/kameloso/README.md

 $ dub build -c twitch
 ```

-> If you want to customise your own build to only compile the plugins you want to use, simply delete the relevant lines from the `versions` list in `dub.sdl`.
+> If you want to customise your own build to only compile the plugins you want to use, see the larger `versions` list in `dub.sdl`.
+Simply delete the lines that relate to the plugins you want to omit.

 # How to use